 Now that fall is almost upon us and quite a few of us are back in school, it seems like a lot of people are getting sick.
 I run a coffee shop at a small college and we see an average of 500 customers per day.
 We are located in a freshman dorm and every year, all these germs combine together to give us what is commonly called “The Freshman Crud.”
 It’s a respiratory ailment that seems to have no origins other than germs from all over.
 One way to combat it is to take lots of Vitamin C.

-Vitamin C is one of the antioxidants that keeps us healthy and enhances the immune system, among other things.
+Vitamin C is one of the antioxidants that keep us healthy and enhances the immune system, among other things.
 You can take Vitamin C supplements, but most are synthetic and can’t be correctly assimilated by the body, and much of what you take is flushed out in the urinary system.
 Foods with naturally occurring Vitamin C are much better for you.
 They have smaller doses and can be eaten or drank frequently without the stomach upset that some Vitamin C supplements have.

 Note from Matt & Betsy: While getting your vitamins from foods is best, there are times when a supplement really comes in handy.
 We like this whole food Vitamin C supplement made with camu camu and acerola cherry.
 It’s especially convenient to add to drinks at the first sign of sickness when you’re trying to load up on this vitamin.